turingschool/backend-curriculum-site/module2/lessons/authorization.md

 What gives us access to `current_user.admin?`?
 Our enum!

 Our test should be passing at this point.
 And we're happy.
-We have some confidence that our regular old user can't access the categories functionality that we've namespaced to `admin`.
+We have some confidence that our regular old user can't access the dashboard functionality that we've namespaced to `admin`.
 How can we make this better?

-Let's refactor so that we're not limiting this functionality to just our `categories` controller.
+Let's refactor so that we're not limiting this functionality to just our `dashboard` controller.
 Then we should be able to stuff some more controllers into our namespace and give them the same level of protection.

 Create a new `BaseController` in our admin folder.